top of page

 • Managing their bank accounts, savings and investments

-• Buying groceries, cleaning products or personal care items on behalf of the person we care for, and keeping track of everything
+• Buying groceries, cleaning products or personal care items on behalf of the person we care for

 • Managing another household’s bills